Reviewing anti-social behaviour

 If you're a victim of anti-social behaviour, you can use the Community Trigger to request a review of your case if:

 These criteria help us to identify the more complex cases of anti-social behaviour, so that they may be reviewed.
+If you haven't done already, you can report anti-social behaviour here.

 You don't have to be the victim to use the Community Trigger.
 As long as you have given permission, it can be used by any person acting on your behalf - a family member, friend, carer, councillor, MP or other professional person.